-This course focuses on nursing theory, concepts and skills related to patients with learning needs and health assessment needs.
-The emphasis of learning for the student is on nursing concepts and safe nursing care of selected clients in selected systems under study.
+This course focuses on nursing concepts and safe nursing care of selected clients in selected systems under study.
 Further emphasis of learning is upon the surgical patient, the patient with wounds, and the patient who is in pain.
 (L,M,C)

-NURS 3 Medical Surgical 5 units Nursing III
+NURS 3 Intermediate Medical 5 units Surgical Nursing